I recently inherited a splendid shelf-full of P G Wodehouse in a hand-tooled Folio edition.

 The stories are undoubtedly somewhat similar to one another and appear to feature a smaller cast of characters than, say, Richmal Crompton’s Just William series (of which I am also fond).
 So, up to now I am going for a conservative 8/10 rating.
 But the bumptious dimness of the “mentally negligible” Bertie Wooster and the calm brilliance of Jeeves the butler has a reassuring, satisfying rhythm and as I get stuck into the third book (Very Good, Jeeves) I am thoroughly looking forward to spending time in their company.

-Indeed, Jeeves’s problem-solving abilities remind me of my very own Ms N, the world’s most brilliant, unpredictable and occasionally homicidal hotel manager, in The Hotel Stories.
+Indeed, Jeeves’s problem-solving abilities remind me of my very own Ms N, the world’s most brilliant, unpredictable and occasionally homicidal hotel manager, in my very own Hotel Stories.
+Take a look!

-I look forward to revisiting the advice of Plumtopia as I move forward with the works of P G Wodehouse over the months and, possibly, years ahead.
+I look forward to revisiting the advice of Plumtopia as I move forward with the works of P G Wodehouse over the months and, possibly, years ahead (have just finished Joy in the Morning, which surely qualifies as one of the best novel titles ever).

-P.S. if you fancy trying another brilliant author, see my review Trollope: 11 reasons to read him 10/10.
+P.S. if you fancy trying another brilliant and, often, brilliantly funny author, see my review Trollope: 11 reasons to read him 10/10.